openstack/openstacksdk/doc/source/user/index.rst

    connection

-Once you have a *Connection* instance, services are accessed through instances of :class:`~openstack.proxy.BaseProxy` or subclasses of it that exist as attributes on the :class:`~openstack.connection.Connection`.
+Once you have a *Connection* instance, services are accessed through instances of :class:`~openstack.proxy.Proxy` or subclasses of it that exist as attributes on the :class:`~openstack.connection.Connection`.

-.. autoclass:: openstack.proxy.BaseProxy
-   :members:

 .. _service-proxies: